 - DEATH CERTIFICATE

-- A document or certification of a tribal member's death signed by a medical doctor or other such certification that may be made by a funeral home.
+- A document or certification of a person's death signed by a medical doctor or other such certification that may be made by a funeral home.

 - STILLBORN CHILD

-- A. A tribal member who was a duly elected member of the Tribal Council of the Nottawaseppi Huron Band at the time of his/her death; or
+- A. A tribal member who was a duly elected member of the Tribal Council of the Nottawaseppi Huron Band of the Potawatomi at the time he or she walked on; or

-- B. A tribal member who formerly served as an elected member of the Tribal Council of the Nottawaseppi Huron Band of the Potawatomi and is duly enrolled with the Band at the time of his/her death.
+- B. A tribal member who formerly served as an elected member of the Tribal Council of the Nottawaseppi Huron Band of the Potawatomi and is duly enrolled with the Tribe at the time he or she walked on.

 - TRIBAL MEMBER

-- A person who is enrolled as a member of the Nottawaseppi Huron Band at the time of his/her death.
+- A person who is enrolled as a member of the Nottawaseppi Huron Band of the Potawatomi at the time he or she walked on.

 Changing the amount of bereavement benefit.
 The Tribal Council reserves the right to amend the bereavement benefit amount by resolution stating such change without prior notice to the membership.

 General.
-All tribal members are eligible for the bereavement benefit; however, an individual must be duly enrolled with the Nottawaseppi Huron Band at the time of his/her death in order to have the bereavement benefit paid to his designee.
+All NHBP enrolled tribal members are eligible for the bereavement benefit; however, an individual must be duly enrolled with the Nottawaseppi Huron Band of the Potawatomi at the time he or she walks on in order to have the bereavement benefit paid to his/her beneficiary.

-Payment of bereavement benefits will be initiated by the Enrollment Office upon receipt of a written request for bereavements benefits from either:
+Payment of bereavement benefits will be initiated by the Enrollment Office upon receipt of a written request for bereavement benefits from either: